pkrzekotowski/Full-Stack-Open-by-University-of-Helsinki/part0/exercise0.6.md

     server-->>browser: {"message":"note created"}
     deactivate server

-    Note right of browser: Status code: 201 - new note has been sent to the server
+    Note right of browser: Status code: 201 - new note has been sent to the server and rendered to the website
 ```